 The overview below discusses some of the most common types of auto collisions that occur in the U.S., as well as their typical causes.

-If you or someone you love has been hurt in one of these car accidents – or in any type of traffic accident, do not hesitate to contact a Denver car accident attorney at Bell & Pollock, P.C.
+If you or someone you love has been hurt in one of these car accidents – or in any type of traffic accident, do not hesitate to contact a Denver auto collision lawyer at Bell & Pollock, P.C.
 Our lawyers can help you protect your rights and interests while getting you on the path to financial recovery.

 5 Common Types of Car Wrecks